hmcts/am-lib/am-lib/docs/importer.md

 2. Add roles

-Roles are a more complex as you have 4 values (and all all are mandatory).
+Roles are more complex as you have 4 values (and all are mandatory).
 ```public void addRole(@NotBlank String roleName, @NotNull RoleType roleType, @NotNull SecurityClassification securityClassification, @NotNull AccessType accessType)```

 For example: